arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 When we repeat an action, we do it as long as it is successful and the scheduling policy tells us to keep recursing.
-For example, this block repeats an action 3 times after its first successful execution (so 4 times in total).
+For example, this block repeats an action three times after its first successful execution (so four times in total).

 ```kotlin
 suspend fun example(): Unit {